Page Nav

 Ads Place

-Key Developments Driving the Review
+Key Drivers of the Review

-1. Debt Restructuring and New Issuances:
+Debt Restructuring and New Bond Issuances

-• Revenue measures, such as tax hikes and improved tax administration, expanded government revenue from 8.3% of GDP in 2021-22 to 14% in 2024.
+The fiscal deficit is narrowing significantly, projected to decrease to 5-6% of GDP by 2025-26, down from 7% in 2024.
+Enhanced revenue collection, driven by tax hikes and improved administration, has increased government revenue from 8.3% of GDP in 2021-22 to 14% in 2024.

 Challenges Ahead

-Environmental, Social, and Governance (ESG) Factors
+Environmental, Social, and Governance (ESG) Considerations

 Outlook